ibexa/documentation-developer/docs/getting_started/first_steps.md

 ![Assigning a role](first-steps-assign-roles.png)

 You can now log out and log in again as the new User.
-You will be able to create Blog Posts only.
+You are able to create Blog Posts only.

 !!! tip  "More information"